relaycorp/awala-ping-desktop/README.md

 The Awala Ping for Desktop is CLI implementation of the [Awala Ping Service](https://specs.awala.network/RS-014), which is meant to help test Awala itself.

 This document is aimed at advanced users and (prospective) contributors.
-We aim to make the app as simple and intuitive as possible, and we're therefore not planning on publishing end-user documentation at this point.
-To learn more about _using_ Awala, visit [awala.network/users](https://awala.network/users).
+To learn more about using Awala in general, visit [awala.network/users](https://awala.network/users).

 ## Install